-c) Final round starting order (all Championships)
+b) Final round starting order

 The order of the skiers qualified for the final round in any event shall be the reverse of their order of placement in the preliminary round of that event.

 The order of competitors tied in placement shall be settled by random draw.